jeking123/LRTHW/README.md

 ## Exercise 2

 This exercise covered basic comment usage in Ruby. and how the # "Pound" Character can be used.

+## Exercise 3

+Using different math operators, and how the work in Ruby.